TheBnl/silverstripe-boilerplate/README.md

 ### SASS / SCSS / Javascript

 Compiling SASS and JS is now done by gulp, you need to register the files in the bundle.js document located in the javascript folder.
 To compile simply run `gulp` or `gulp watch`.
-To restart automatically when bundle.js is updated please use gulper watch (https://www.npmjs.com/package/gulper).

 ### Lazy Loading Images